 Much when they buy anything else, clients like to be able to order a telemedicine appointment.
 We’re yet another option on a CPOE menu with incorporation, so it’s smooth for their workflow.

-EMR Integration and Telehealth:
+Electronic Medical Records Integration and Telehealth:

 EMR: Electronic medical records are just automated copies of the paper charts that doctors use to keep track of the medical and therapy histories of their patients.